alexsandberg/trivia_api/README.md

 # Full Stack Trivia API Project
 This project is a game where users can test their knowledge answering trivia questions.
-I wrote the backend API that powers the game (`__init__.py`), as well as the unit test suite (`test_flaskr.py`), while the models and frontend were written by Udacity.
-The task for the project was to implement the following functionality:
+The task for the project was to create an API and test suite for implementing the following functionality:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.